mastodon/mastodon/docs/Extensions.md

 2. Statuses can be marked as containing sensitive (or not safe for work) media.
 This is symbolized by a `<category term="nsfw" />` on the Atom entry

 3. Statuses can have a content warning (used e.g. for warning about spoilers in the text).
-It is stored in the `warning` attribute on the `<content />` tag of the Atom entry
+It is stored in the `warning` attribute on the `<content />` tag of the Atom entry, e.g. `<content type="html" warning="This post talks about the ending to 6th sense">Lorem ipsum dolor sit amet</content>`

 4. Statuses that are intended to be listed publicly on e.g. "whole known network" or "public" timelines contain a `<link rel="mentioned" href="http://activityschema.org/collection/public" ostatus:object-type="http://activitystrea.ms/schema/1.0/collection"/>`.
 Conversely, statuses which do not contain that, are intended to be low key, unlisted